UCSD-SUMS/sums-vue/src/past-events.md

 ### <Math>\LaTeX</Math> Workshop

-The link to the work that is going to be done during the workshop can be found [here](https://www.overleaf.com/read/rgtrkqngmchr).
+The link to the work that is going to be done during the workshop can be found [here](https://github.com/UCSD-SUMS/sums-vue/blob/master/SUMS_LaTeX_Handout_FA23.pdf).
+The slides for the workshop can be found [here](https://github.com/UCSD-SUMS/sums-vue/blob/master/SUMS_LaTeX_Workshop_FA23.pdf).
+The <Math>\LaTeX</Math> document that was being worked on during the workshop can be found [here](https://github.com/UCSD-SUMS/sums-vue/blob/master/SUMS_LaTeX_Handout_FA23.tex).

 ### Careers in Finance